evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_40_e-tron/_index.md

 ### Charge port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
-The connector types vary between the different markets.
-This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
-See full specifications for all markets.
+Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
+For complete specifications for all markets, refer to the full specifications.

 {{< sitefiguresized thumb="models/audi/q4_e-tron/q4_40_e-tron/battery_1_st.jpg" title="Audi Q4 40 e-tron" width="3000" height="1766"  >}}